jayanthkoushik/shinyutils/docs/index.md

     * **use_colors** – Whether to use colors from `rich.logging`.
 Default is to use
     colors if `rich` is installed.

+Note that this function only accepts keyword arguments.

 ## shinyutils.matwrap module